JonLiu024/BCHikingBlogTeamUp/README.md

 # BC hiking blogger Web App

 **Objective: **

-This app offers a web platform that helps the hiking enthusiasts from Canada or BC to select the best hiking trails based on their preferences and document their experiences in the form of blogs or journals.
+This app offers a web platform that helps the hiking passionate from Canada find their hiking trails of preference based on their preferences and sharing their hiking experience as blogs

+Newly updated features:

 # Core features: